Key Concepts

 Edge0.0 - 4.9Elevated or unresolved modeled risk pressure

-v4.1 also emits a suitability label (institutional, qualified, speculative, not_assessed) using review status, confidence, flags, and score criteria.
+The framework also emits a suitability label using review status, confidence, flags, and score criteria.

 Tiers are relative risk classifications, not recommendations.
-Prime does not mean "safe" — it means strongest observable security characteristics.
+Prime means strongest observable security characteristics, not safety.

 Risk Vectors

-Quality of underlying assets using v4.1 category-specific dimensions (for example fiat_backed_stablecoin, lst, wrapped_btc).
-Asset scoring is cap-driven: review status, hard-fail flags, overrides, staleness, and unresolved address safeguards can bind.
+Quality of underlying assets using category-specific dimensions.
+Asset scoring is cap-driven, and review status, hard-fail flags, overrides, staleness, and unresolved address safeguards can bind.

 Protocols